 - Finalize your graduate program picks and familiarize yourself with their application procedures, components and deadlines.

-- Create a personalized application timeline and application activity sheet to track the application steps.
+- Create a personalized application timeline and track your application steps.

 - Prepare for the GRE and take multiple practice tests.

 - Take the GRE and, if required, the Subject Test.

 - Collect your college transcripts: if you attended colleges other than UT Austin, be sure to compile all relevant files during the summer.

 - Take plenty of time to consider your statement of purpose and writing sample: organize your thoughts, map out the structure and consider who you may ask to read your work.
 For additional information, samples and writing resources, click here.

 - Complete an internship or work on a research project.